uroesch/PlinkProxy/README.md

 ### OneClick Installer
 The provided installer is as minimial as it possibly can get.
-The installtion copies files to the '%AppData%\PlinkProxy` directory and creates a start menu item.
+The installtion copies files to the `%AppData%\PlinkProxy` directory and creates a start menu item.
 To start the application navigate to the `%AppData%\PlinkProxy` directory and rename the `PlinkProxy.ini-sample` file to `PlinkProxy.ini`.
 Change the freshly copied configuration file to match your environment.